-LANAP or Laser- Assisted New Attachment is promising sufferers of periodontal disease or periodontitis an effective treatment that can quickly eliminate the offending pathogen and stimulate the regeneration of the gum tissues.
-But how does LANAP work?
-Why do periodontists and the dental community consider it a new breakthrough in the treatment of gum disease?
-We will try to answer these questions later but now, let us look at what gum disease is, what causes it and the treatment options currently available near Allen, Texas.
+Lanap laser surgery is a promising procedure for periodontal disease or periodontitis.
+This is an effective treatment that can quickly eliminate the offending pathogen and stimulate the regeneration of the gum tissues.
+Periodontists and the dental community consider this a new breakthrough in the treatment of gum disease

 What Is Gum Disease?

 Gum disease encompasses two conditions – gingivitis and periodontitis.
 In both conditions, your gum line becomes inflamed due to bacterial infection.
 Most adults in the United States suffer from some form of gum disease.
-Any given adult will develop the disease at a point in their lives.
-If you suffer from gum disease, you will start by noticing that you bleed while brushing or flossing.
-In some cases, you will notice bad breath.
+If you suffer from gum disease, you will start by noticing that you bleed while brushing or flossing or you will notice bad breath.
 There are different forms of gum disease depending on the severity.

 Forms of Gum Disease